site-assist/data-tech-test/README.md

 You will find one csv (dummy_data.csv) depicting our app’s backend live data.
 It contains permits’ statuses such as user requests, closures once the work has been completed etc…

+You can use any programing language (our preffered and used one at siteAssist being Python).

 ### First Task
 > **Your first task is be to infer at which state within the permit cycle a record is.**